***Writing great fiction starts with writing great characters!***

 - Complete the character bio after your outline is completed.
 Start filling out the character bio sheet after you complete your story outline, but before you start fully writing your chapters.
 This will ensure you have a solid idea of what details make sense based on your story's main events, but still gives you the opportunity to incorporate the small details into your actual story.

 - Use the character template as a reference guide when writing.
 Don't just fill out the template and share it with your readers.
 This exercise is meant for you, as the author, so that you can fully develop all the intricacies of your character, and incorporate relevant details to shape who your character is, and their purpose in the story.

 - Don't skip any questions that can be answered.
 Answer as many questions about your character as possible.
 Obviously, if a question does not apply to your character (like if they are a child and do not have any past relationships), skip it.
 But don't avoid questions simply because you don't want to think.
 Cutting corners in this way will reflect in your character's development.

 - Only give your reader what they need to know when you're writing.
 Just because you answer every question in the character development sheet, doesn't mean that your reader needs to know all of those details.
 Only give what's necessary, and what will help your reader understand your character better.

 - Add more questions as needed.
 This template is meant to be a starting point for you.
 If you need to add more questions, do so, especially if you're writing a genre like Sci-Fi where your characters are non-human.

 - Think about the small details.
 Once you start writing, the character bio template will bring value to your dialogue, scene setting, and plot.
 Don't be afraid to focus on the small details.

 Begin by answering these basic questions about your character.
 These character development questions are the surface-level facts that you can use to start building your character.

-These are the basic questions to answer for your character’s surface-level development:
+These are the basic questions for your character template:

 - Name significance/meaning: